Perfecting the onboarding and features discovery for the Stax app redesign.

 Conclusion

-In conclusion, the redesign of Stax was a success in terms of improving customer engagement.
+In conclusion, Stax's redesign succeeded in improving customer engagement.
 By creating a design that was more intuitive and user-friendly, we were able to increase customer engagement and retention.
 The positive feedback from customers underscores the importance of human-centered design in fintech app development, and the improved engagement and retention numbers highlight the effectiveness of the redesign.
 However, customers still leverage direct telco manual entry USSD services instead of using the simplified Stax experience.
-I believe this to be a behavior change that will reveal over a longer period of time.
+I believe this to be a behavior change that will be revealed over a longer period of time.

 You may also like